feloy/ko-operator/README.md

 # ko-operator

-A Kubernetes operator to build and deploy go apps
+A Kubernetes operator to build and deploy go apps using [ko](https://github.com/google/ko).

 `ko-operator` is a Kubernetes operator using the [ko-builder](https://github.com/feloy/ko-builder) image to build and deploy go apps on Kubernetes with a minimum of configuration.